 To know whether there is any difference between cashmere and Pashmina, you have to look back in history.
 A timeline of the fabric will remove all the confusion and will give you an idea about the chronology.

 Since the Indus Valley civilization of Mahenjo-Daro, woolen shawls are the representation of royalty.
 You can get the depiction of woolen shawls made in Kashmir in Afghan texts of 3rd century BC.
 The Kashmir woolen industry was build by 15th century ruler Zayn-ul-Abidin after he brought Persian weavers there.
 Even the word Pashmina came from the Persian word Pashm that means wool.

 The unique factor of this woolen industry is that instead of sheep wool, the craftsmen collect the fiber from goats found in the Himalayan valley.
 As the European first experienced this material in Kashmir, they coined the word Cashmere from there only.

 So, we can say that Cashmere is something that the Western world can recognize where Pashmina is the local term for the same material.

 Is there actually any difference between Cashmere and Pashmina?

 Although most of the time, we use the words Cashmere and Pashmina in a synonymous sense, there is a subtle difference between these two.
 For that, we have to know how the wool is obtained for the Cashmere Shawls so that we can have a clear picture of this.

 The wools are harvested from these goats during the spring when these animals shed their soft undercoat.
-These hairs are collected, separated, cleaned, combed and spun to prepare it for the final use.
+These hairs are collected, separated, cleaned, combed, and spun to prepare them for final use.